Skip to content

 We’re pleased to share that we’ve worked with the Rust community to add support for LLVM CFI and cross-language LLVM CFI (and LLVM KCFI and cross-language LLVM KCFI) to the Rust compiler as part of our work in the Rust Exploit Mitigations Project Group.
 This is the first implementation of cross-language, fine-grained, forward-edge control flow protection for mixed-language binaries that we know of.

-Rust Exploit Mitigations
+Exploit Mitigations for Rust

 Info